idmontie/ProjectManagementBlog/_posts/2015-10-28-the-scrum-guide-continued.md

 * The Product Owner discusses the Product Backlog as it stands; projects likely completion dates based on the progress to date
 * The entire group collaborates on what to do next, so that the Sprint Review provides valuable input into the next Sprint Planning
 * Review of how the marketplace or potential use of the product might have changed what is the most valuable thing to do next
+* Review of the timeline, budget, potential capabilities, and marketplace for the next anticipated release of the product

+## Sprint Retropective

+The **Sprint Retrospective** is an opportunity for the Scrum Team to inspect itself and create a plan for improvements to be enacted during the next Sprint.

+The Sprint Retrospective occurs after the Sprint Review and prior to the next Sprint Planning.

+It is time-boxed to 3 hours for 1 month Sprints.
+Or about 1 to 2 hours for two week Sprints.

+The Scrum Master ensures that the event takes place ad that attendants understand its purpose.
+The Scrum Master teaches all to keep it within the time-box.
+The Scrum Master participates as a peer team member in the meeting from the accountability over the Scrum process.

+The purpose of the Sprint Retrospective is to:

+* Inspect how the last Sprint went with regards to people, relationships, process, and tools
+* Identify and order the major items that went well and potential improvements
+* Create a plan for implementing improvements to the way the Scrum Team does its work

+The Scrum Master encourages the Scrum team to improve its development process and practices to make it more effective.

+The Scrum Team plans ways to increase product quality by adapting the definition of "Done" as appropriate.

+The Scrum Team should identify improvements that will be implemented in the next Sprint.